 A scarf designed to last, the first thing you will pack for a trip and the final thing you will put on before stepping out.
 A scarf that is soft and smooth and won’t snare your earrings.
 A scarf to be passed from one generation to the next.
 My mother Jessica taught me that scarves were the best fashion hacks and inspired the creation of these pieces.
 I still have four treasured scarves of my mother’s.
 Her beloved Hermes scarf is framed and hangs in my daughter’s bedroom.
 A great scarf can give you an instant shot of color, lifts the face, and adds miles to a simple wardrobe.

-For every Italian silk scarf sale the studio makes, we will contribute one mangrove to the restoration project on Chira Island.
+For every Core Collection silk scarf sale the studio makes, we will contribute one mangrove to the restoration project on Chira Island.
 You can read more about mangroves, the restoration project, and our partnership with Conservation International here.

 Years ago I bought a 1910 Sears and Roebuck house.
 It gave a new meaning to the word fixer-upper.
 The house was covered in dated, flowery wallpaper, and when I started the renovation, I discovered that the wallpaper was holding the plaster and lathe together.
 I was struck by the fact that something so decorative had morphed into a structural element and given spine to a decaying house.